-[33] Above it was found that the monthly anomalies were clearly better reproduced owing to the nudging of observed atmospheric circulation.
-We are thus now well placed to investigate the degree to which the interannual variability of the isotopes in the observations and the simulations with and without nudging is associated with organized patterns of variability, such as ENSO and Annular modes.
+2 parameterization used in the current model nor improvement in other dynamical and to the nudging of observed atmospheric circulation.
+We are thus now well placed to investigate the degree to which the interannual variability of the isotopes in the observations and the simulations with and without nudging is associated with organized patterns of variability, such as ENSO and Annualar modes.